thunchanokbow/GitHub-Action-vs-GitLab-CI/sections/02-gitlab-ci.md

 ![0](/images/17.png)

+To generate new access key and secret key, follow these steps:
 1. On the **Console Home** page, scroll down and select the **IAM** service.
 2. In the left sidebar, select **Users** and then select **Add users**.